55Rainy65Day/VibeMatch_backend/implementation.md

 ## Project Deep Dive Analysis

 After thoroughly analyzing the existing codebase, database schema, and requirements, I've identified that we have a solid foundation but need to build the entire application layer.

+**CRITICAL: This is an OTP-based authentication system, NOT password-based.
+The authentication flow uses:**
+- Continue with Google (OAuth)
+- Continue with Email (OTP verification)
+- No passwords anywhere in the system
+- Smart routing based on account status (new user → signup, existing user → login, incomplete → resume)

 Here's every single file that needs to be created:

 ---